Jason-Morel/podcasts-tracker/README.md

     ![Download repo](/presentation/images/download_repo.png?raw=true "Download repo as .zip")

 2. You could unzip the downloaded file where you keep all your Github repositories.
-But that's completely up to you.
+But you can also store it somewhere else, it's up to you.

 3. Then open the file 'podcasts-tracker-main' and copy its path;